 Note: if you find your slime is too sticky, knead it for a few minutes.
-If after a few minutes it is still too sticky, add a little more liquid starch, just a teaspoonful at as time and knead some more until the slime is to your liking.
+If after a few minutes it is still too sticky, add a little more liquid starch, just a teaspoonful at a time, and knead some more until the slime is to your liking.

 Finally, place the fluffy snow slime on a tray or sensory table and add some arctic animal toys and let the avalanche fun begin!

 Preschool Arctic Animals Activity with Fluffy Snow Floam